-We list our online access in Periodical List.
+We list our online access in Journals/Periodical Search.
 (Step-by-step in the image below).

 1. To search for an article, open one of the links that includes the date range you're looking for.